Fi Mini vs 3+ is not really a small-dog vs big-dog decision like marketing suggests.

 So, where does all of this land?

-The Mini, meanwhile, is the smarter pick for travelers, apartment dwellers, and anyone living in Verizon-dominant areas.
-USB-C charging and collar flexibility make it easier to live with, even though advanced health analytics are limited.
+The Fi Mini, meanwhile, is the smarter pick for apartment dwellers, travelers, and anyone living or hiking in Verizon-dominant zones.

 Fi is not ideal for people who regularly venture far beyond cellular networks.
 In those situations, wilderness-grade trackers remain the safer bet.